The NYCTFF is an organization for teens who want to showcase their films and have a shot at a $250 prize.

 Run by students for students, NYCTFF is New York's premiere film festival for students looking to see their art on the big screen and gain the festival experience.
 As New York's only student-led, free-to-enter festival, we aim to create a space where all voices can be heard, and all student art can be shared.

-After the films are screened, several finalists chosen by the judges will be awarded prizes for editing, cinematography, screenplay, and finally, best overall film.
+After the films are screened, several official selections chosen by the judges will be awarded prizes for editing, cinematography, screenplay, and finally, best overall film.
 See more prize info below.

 "Finalist" films (official selections--are shown at screening) are eligible for awards in categories for acting, cinematography, editing, story, and animation.
 Additionally, finalists are eligible to win awards for "Best in Show" and/or the "Audience Award," whereby the audience votes for who they feel should win.